dotlang/language/README.md

 *Notes:*
 - If a name starts with underscore, means that it is private to the module.
 If not, it is public.
 This applies to functions and types.
 - The order of the contents of source code file matters: First `import` section, `type` section, structs and finally functions.
+- `object` is the parent of all types.
+Everything is an `object` (primitives, structs, unions, function pointers, ...).

 ###Structs
 ```